LauLauThom/Fiji-QualiAnnotations/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/LauLauThom?style=social)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/laurent132.thomas@laposte.net)

-The plugins allow to associate images or image-regions to 1 or a set of user-defined keywords (or categories/classes).
+Those Fiji plugins allow to associate images or image-regions to 1 or a set of user-defined keywords (or categories/classes).
 They can be used to perform routine description of sample images, or to generate ground-truth category annotations for the training of a classifier for instance.

 There are 3 plugins: